Crush Your Interview

 Thank Your Contact and Express Excitement

-Regardless of whether you intend to accept the offer, begin by responding with gratitude and a general sense of positivity.
+Regardless of whether you intend to accept the offer, respond with gratitude and a general sense of positivity.

 Review the Offer in Writing